The Dynasty Guru’s 2021 Top 50 Dynasty League Third Basemen: Third Basemen to Target

-Moncada was a player that generated a lot of buzz after his 2019 breakout.
-A lot of folks bought in but just as many remained skeptical.
-Those who doubted will use his 2020 performance as proof that it isn’t sustainable; I say use that skepticism to target him.
-Moncada came down COVID-19 prior to the season and got a late start, he also spoke openly about how it affected him once he was recovered: mainly massive amounts of fatigue.
+Moncada was a player that generated a lot of buzz after his 2019 breakout, a lot of folks bought in but just as many remained skeptical.
+Those who doubted will use his 2020 performance as proof that it isn’t sustainable, I say use that skepticism to target him.
+Moncada came down COVID-19 prior to the season and got a late start, he also spoke openly about how it effecting him once he was recovered, mainly massive amounts of fatigue.
 In Moncada’s own words: “Definitely my body hasn’t felt the same after the virus.
 I feel a lack of energy, strength, it’s just a weird feeling.
-It’s different.”
-This is probably most evident in his noticeable drop in exit velocity.
+It’s different” Where this is probably the most obvious in its effects on Moncada is his noticeable drop in exit velocity.
 In 2019 Moncada held a 93 mile-an-hour mark and in 2020 that dipped to 87 miles-an-hour.
 I think with a full offseason to continue to recover, and a regular routine, Moncada will revert back to more of his 2019 success, and now is the time jump on him.

 Josh Jung, Texas Rangers (Age: 22, Rank: 21)

-The #1 prospect in the Rangers organization by MLB.com, Jung has a really interesting skill set that makes him a player to target.
-Jung doesn’t have massive power but enough that when paired with his double-digit steal speed makes him a bit of a rarity at the position.
-Just as impressive as the power-speed combo, though, is his ability to hit for an average at or over .300.
-Because of his polished ability at the plate and his age, he shouldn’t be far off from a major league debut in 2021, maybe made even more possible by the lack of a roster the Rangers are rolling out.
-Now is the time to scoop up Jung before he puts his fancy toolset on display for all to see.
-This is where the lack of a MiLB season can help you, by getting in on guys who were poised for breakouts in 2020 but now have to wait a season.
-If you believe in the player, as I do with Jung, get in on them now.
+The #1 prospect in the Rangers organization by MLB.com, Jung has a really interesting skill set that makes him a player to target for me.
+Jung doesn’t have massive power but enough that paired with his double-digit steal speed makes him a bit of a rarity at the position.
+Just as impressive as the power-speed combo though is his ability to hit for average at or over .300.
+Because of his polished ability at the plate and his age, he shouldn’t be far off from a major league debut in 2021, maybe made even more possible by the lack of a roster the Rangers are rolling out, but now is the time to scoop up Jung before he puts his fancy toolset on display for all to see.
+This is where the lack of a MiLB season can help you, by getting in on guys who were poised for breakouts in 2020 but now have to wait a season, if you believe in the player, like I do with Jung, get in on them now.

 Tommy Edman, St. Louis Cardinals (Age: 25, Rank: 26)